turbot/steampipe-docs/docs/guides/caching.md

 Caching is an essential part of the Steampipe experience and is enabled by default.
 While caching is important in any database, it is especially critical to Steampipe where data is retrieved from external APIs "on-demand".
 Caching not only significantly improves query performance, it also reduces API calls to external systems which helps avoid throttling and sometimes even reduces costs.

 Steampipe introduced caching options in one of the earliest releases (v0.2.0).
 Back then, Steampipe was really just a CLI tool - we didn't really differentiate between server and client.
-The caching options and behavior were designed when the plugin execution model was different as well -- at the time, each Steampipe connection had its own OS process and its own cache, and the options reflected that design.
+The caching options and behavior were designed when the plugin execution model was different as well; at the time, each Steampipe connection had its own OS process and its own cache and the options reflected that design.

 In Steampipe v0.20.0, the caching options and behavior have changed.
 This guide will describe how caching works in Steampipe, as well as the options and settings that you can set to modify caching behavior.